material-components/material-components-web/packages/mdc-textfield/README.md

 --- | ---
 `mdc-text-field-shape-radius($radius, $rtl-reflexive)` | Sets rounded shape to boxed text field variant with given radius size.
 Set `$rtl-reflexive` to true to flip radius values in RTL context, defaults to false.
 `mdc-text-field-fill-color($color)` | Customizes the background color of the text field.
+`mdc-text-field-invalid-fill-color($color)` | Customizes the background color of the text field when invalid.
 `mdc-text-field-bottom-line-color($color)` | Customizes the text field bottom line color except the outlined and textarea variants.
+`mdc-text-field-invalid-bottom-line-color($color)` | Customizes the text field bottom line color when invalid except the outlined and textarea variants.
 `mdc-text-field-hover-bottom-line-color($color)` | Customizes the hover text field bottom line color except the outlined and textarea variants.
+`mdc-text-field-invalid-hover-bottom-line-color($color)` | Customizes the hover text field bottom line color when invalid except the outlined and textarea variants.
 `mdc-text-field-line-ripple-color($color)` | Customizes the color of the default line ripple of the text field.
+`mdc-text-field-invalid-line-ripple-color($color)` | Customizes the color of the default line ripple of the text field when invalid.

 #### Mixins for Outlined Text Field

 Mixin | Description
 --- | ---
 `mdc-text-field-focused-outline-color($color)` | Customizes the outline border color when the text field is focused.
+`mdc-text-field-invalid-focused-outline-color($color)` | Customizes the outline border color when the text field is focused and invalid.
 `mdc-text-field-hover-outline-color($color)` | Customizes the outline border color when the text field is hovered.
+`mdc-text-field-invalid-hover-outline-color($color)` | Customizes the outline border color when the text field is hovered and invalid.
 `mdc-text-field-outline-color($color)` | Customizes the border color of the outlined text field.
+`mdc-text-field-invalid-outline-color($color)` | Customizes the border color of the outlined text field when invalid.
 `mdc-text-field-outline-shape-radius($radius, $rtl-reflexive)` | Sets rounded shape to outlined text field variant with given radius size.
 Set `$rtl-reflexive` to true to flip radius values in RTL context, defaults to false.

 #### Mixins for Textarea